 Closure: How will the teacher assist students in organizing the knowledge gained in the lesson?

-- Before students complete the writing assignment for the summative assessment, review the responses to the text-dependent questions completed earlier by the students.
+- Before students complete the writing assignment in the summative assessment, review the responses to the text-dependent questions they completed earlier.
 Make sure the misconceptions are corrected and the key points (as found in the sample answer key) are discussed.

 - How the topic is introduced in the opening sentences of the introductory paragraph; have students identify the main point of the piece.
 Brainstorm with students other ways the writer could have opened the piece.